Message Passing Interface (MPI)

 - INTEL – Intel’s C++ and Fortran compilers (8.1)

 Each transport device and compiler set is called a binding and each one is very distinct from the others.
 You can only use one binding at a time.
 Care must be taken to ensure that the same binding is used at both compile-time and runtime.

 - mx-pgi – mx with PGI compilers (default)

 Setting Up Your Job

 With so many device and compiler combinations, setting up your environment can seem complicated.
-HPCC has defined preferred bindings to simplify your environment initialization.
-The preferred bindings work well on almaak and the Linux cluster; however, you are free to choose the best setup for your needs.
+HPC has defined preferred bindings to simplify your environment initialization.
+The preferred bindings work well on the Linux cluster; however, you are free to choose the best setup for your needs.